 Service delivery charter

 We investigate complaints about the actions and decisions of state government departments and agencies (including state schools and TAFE), local councils and public universities.
 We work with these agencies to improve decision-making and administrative practices.
-We are also the oversight agency for the Public Interest Disclosure Act 2010 (PID Act).

 Our service is free and independent.
 We assess complaints within our jurisdiction and make recommendations to rectify unlawful, unreasonable or unjust decisions and improve administrative practice.